IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 ![migrate12](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate12.png)

-6. Convert the VM to OVA
+6. **Convert the VM to OVA** (this combines all the vms into one an image that can be run on VMware on IBM Cloud)
-- Run a Terminal window to convert the VM to ova
+- In a Terminal window  run to convert the VM to ova
 ```
 cd ~
 ovftool session.vmx mynewvm.ova